-World Health Organization unveils plan for distributing coronavirus vaccine
+World Health Organization unveils plan for distributing coronavirus vaccine, urges cooperation

-Under the plan, rich and poor countries will pool money to provide manufacturers with volume guarantees for a slate of vaccine candidates.
+Under the plan, rich and poor countries pool money to provide manufacturers with volume guarantees for a slate of vaccine candidates.
 The idea is to discourage hoarding and focus on vaccinating high-risk people in every participating country first.

-“If and when we have an effective vaccine, we must use it effectively,” Tedros Adhanom Ghebreyesus, director general of the WHO, tweeted Sunday.
-“And the best way to do that is to start by vaccinating some people in all countries, rather than all people in some countries.”

-But Covax, which launched in June, is not getting the support it hoped for as vaccine nationalism takes hold and big economies buy up stocks for their own populations.
+Covax, which launched in June, needs support from richer countries.
+So far, 64 higher-income countries have signed up, WHO officials said, but added that 38 more are expected to do so in the coming days.
+Notably missing: China and the United States.

+China has not made an announcement either way.
 The White House said this month that the United States would not join, in part because the administration doesn’t want to work with the WHO, and will instead take a go-it-alone approach.

-To succeed, the facility must attract wealthy nations.
-The proposed allocation framework, which was reviewed by The Washington Post ahead of its publication, is part of that push.
+At a press briefing on Monday, the WHO called for more countries to sign on.
+“The race for vaccines is a collaboration, not a contest,” said director general Tedros Adhanom Ghebreyesus.
+“This is not charity.
+It’s in every country’s best interest.
+We sink or swim together.”

-The framework seeks to answer a question critical to every country: Once there’s a safe and effective vaccine, how do you divvy it up?
+A new proposed allocation framework, published Monday, addresses a question critical to every country: Once there’s a safe and effective vaccine, how do you divvy it up?

 The WHO’s answer is a two-phase plan that will be closely studied and assessed.